 - Yes.
 Participation in the choice screen does not affect your ability to enter into pre-installation deals with OEMs.

 - Can metasearch engines (aggregators) and search services that syndicate results from other providers participate in the choice screen?

 - Yes, so long as the service otherwise qualifies as a bona fide “general search service,” as defined above.
 Note that companies that have a syndication agreement with Google are not currently eligible to participate if they syndicate Google search results or ads and display them in their apps or webpages on Android mobile devices in EEA/UK/Switzerland countries.

 - Where will the selected search provider’s app icon be placed upon installation?

 - The selected search provider’s icon will be placed according to the OEM’s device launcher logic, as if the user had downloaded the app from Google Play themselves.

 - Do "progressive web apps" (PWAs) qualify as a search app under the guidelines?

-- No. In order to ensure optimal implementation, we will only accept Android-based apps.
-Progressive web apps, which are a hybrid of regular web pages (or websites) and a mobile app, will not be eligible to participate.
+- No. In order to ensure optimal implementation, we only accept Android-based apps.
+Progressive web apps, which are a hybrid of regular web pages (or websites) and a mobile app, are not eligible to participate.